The Montreal Convention and Air Disaster Compensation

 The Montreal Convention extends the jurisdictional provisions of the Warsaw Convention.
 Under the Montreal Convention an injured party or their family has jurisdiction to sue foreign airline carriers in the place where they hold their principal residence.

 Although the Montreal Convention was intended to simplify the process of claiming compensation following an air disaster, an incident of an international nature can easily become complicated or confusing.
-An experienced lawyer can help simplify matters by handling the necessary communications on your behalf.
-Contact a local attorney to schedule a free review of your claim to discuss how they can help.
+An experienced personal injury attorney can help simplify matters by handling the necessary communications on your behalf.